hlpullen/quickviewer/README.md

 ### 5. Structures

-Structures can be loaded from NIfTI files and overlaid on the image.
+Structures can be loaded from DICOM or NIfTI files and overlaid on the image.
 The path to the structure file(s) is set via the `structs` argument.
 This can either be:
+- The path to a single DICOM structure set file;
-- The path to a single NIfTI file;
+- The path to a single NIfTI structure mask file;
 - The path to a directory containing multiple NIfTI files;
 - A wildcard path matching one or more NIfTI files;
 - A wildcard path to one or more directories containing NIfTI files.